 - Limited to the equivalent of 100 single-sided pages from any one individual or group per proposal. - Must be received by mail, email, fax, in office, or through the Boards Support website.
-Submission information is at the top of this letter. - Must be submitted to fit on 81⁄2" x 11" paper with adequate margins for three-hole punching. - If submitted through the email address, the proposal must be in Adobe PDF.
-Web links to YouTube or other video formats, spreadsheets, and PowerPoint presentations are not accepted.
+Submission information may be found through the web links or contact information at the top of this letter. - Must be submitted to fit on 81⁄2" x 11" paper with adequate margins for three-hole punching. - If submitted through email, the proposal must be in Adobe PDF.
+Web links to YouTube or other video formats, spreadsheets, graphs, and Powerpoint presentations are not accepted.